openpnp/openpnp/BlindsFeeder.md

 ![grafik](https://user-images.githubusercontent.com/9963310/73121741-a894b000-3f7d-11ea-8aa3-e11e69d8ce6b.png)

-After the print, you might want to add an anti-static coating and let it dry (for ESD sensitive parts, and for all 0402 packages, because those will fly out of pockets just by static force).
+After the print, you might want to add an anti-static coating and let it dry (for ESD sensitive parts, and for all 0402 packages, because those will fly out of pockets just by static forces).

 ## Mounting the Feeder